Debasrita23/Customer-Retention-Analysis-using-Logistic-Regression/README.md

-﻿# Customer Retention Analysis using Logistic Regression
+﻿# Customer Churn Analysis using Logistic Regression

 This project aims to predict customer churn in a telecom company using **Logistic Regression**.
 Early identification of at-risk customers can help businesses retain users through targeted strategies.